-Hirakawa is a complex and diverse talent in his own right.
+Keigo Hirakawa is the host of Hayner's Jazz in March concert series - Hirakawa is a complex and diverse talent in his own right.
 When he came to America from Tokyo at age 11, he was studying classical piano with dreams of becoming an orchestra conductor.
 Although he began his collage studies majoring in engineering, he discovered jazz and found ways to study under Anthony Branker, Michael Cochrane, Stephen Scott and Walt Weiskopf.
-Hirakawa would eventually earn masters and Ph.D. in engineering as well as a master's degree in music in jazz piano performance from the New England Conservatory where he studied with Cecil McBee, Bob Moses, Jerry Bergonzi and Danilo Perez, George Garzone and John McNeil.
+Hirakawa would eventually earn a masters and Ph.D. in engineering as well as a master's degree in music in jazz piano performance from the New England Conservatory where he studied with Cecil McBee, Bob Moses, Jerry Bergonzi and Danilo Perez, George Garzone and John McNeil.
 Today, Hirakawa splits his time as an in-demand jazz pianist as well as an engineering professor at the University of Dayton and has done some groundbreaking research in computational imaging.
 His pursuit of a dual career is a complicated dichotomy between the study of science and the study of music.
 Its expression is a brilliant creative improvisation.

 Would you like to be notified about our jazz concerts?
 Just fill out the form below to be on our Jazz email list.